Tribute produced by

 And the woman at the center of it all?
 Still astounding.

-There is no woman like this woman β no greater, no creator
+No woman on earth is like this woman β no greater, no creator

-Of a life so filled with purpose that the evidence is clear:
+Of a life so filled with purpose that the evidence is abundantly clear:

 Every single person in your orbit is better because you're here.

-It is my life's mission for these next twenty years
+It is my life's purpose for these next twenty years

-To make you proud, to honor you, to quiet every fear.
+To make you proud, to honor you, and to quiet your fears.

-May your next twenty be your best twenty β just like Grandma beforeβ
+May your next twenty be your best twenty β just like Mimi beforeβ

 You are the elegance.
 The magnificence.
 The beauty.

 You are the grace.
-The greatness.
+The wisdom.
 The duty.

 From seventy to ninety, may God give you even more.